 How Medication Can Affect Your Mouth

 Many medications prescribed for lupus can affect your mouth.
 For example, steroid drugs suppress your immune system and can increase the risk of various infections (especially with fungi).
-Hydroxychloroquine and methotrexate can cause side effects such as mouth sores and ulcers.
+Hydroxychloroquine and methotrexate can cause side effects such as mouth sores and lupus mouth ulcers.
 Overall, hundreds of drugs (not just used for lupus management) can cause dry mouth.

 Help for lupus sufferers is available.
-Besides working with your dentist to improve your oral health, don’t forget to have regular follow ups with your lupus specialist.
+Besides working with your dentist to improve your oral health, don’t forget to have regular follow-ups with your lupus specialist.
 The better lupus is controlled, the less chances you’ll have to get symptoms, affecting your mouth or the whole body.